 The NextCloud client is available for Windows, Linux, macOS, and smartphone platforms iOS and Android.
-So, it is cross-platform cloud storage with a modular architecture that’s capabilities can be extended using the plugins or extension provided by NextCloud.
+So, it is cross-platform cloud storage with a modular architecture that’s capabilities can be extended using the plugins or extensions provided by NextCloud.
 There are more than 200 extensions such as calendars (CalDAV), contacts (CardDAV), URL shortening suite, streaming media (Ampache), bookmarking service, image gallery, RSS feed reader, document viewer tools, browser-based text editor, connection to Dropbox, Google Drive & Amazon S3 and more…

 The interface is quite easy to use and friendly.
 Here in this tutorial, we will see how to install NextCloud on Windows 10 without using XAMMP, WAMP, IIS server, or a Virtualization software like VirtualBox/Vmware player.
 We will use the Windows 10 WSL (windows subsystem Linux) feature.
 It allows us to run Linux environment apps natively on Windows 10 with a high degree of performance just like any native Linux server.
 That’s why NextCloud also runs on it very smoothly without any glitches.